 Q. Must my degree be in one of the disciplines listed?

-Your degree should be in one of the areas specified, however, you may still apply and the selection committee will make the determination.
+No, your degree should be in one of the areas specified, however, you may still apply and the selection committee will make the determination of suitability.

 AREAS: History, English, History of Art, Musicology, Classics, Anthropology, German and Romance Languages and Literatures, Philosophy, Comparative Literature, History of Science and Technology, or Near Eastern Studies.

 Q. Is there an age limit?
 When do I have to have my PhD?
 Do I have to have received my PhD before I apply?